-This feature is only available for Enterprise customers under a plan with monthly active contacts.
+This feature is available as an add-on for Business & Enterprise customers under a plan with monthly active contacts.

 In this article

-• Event sessions with RTMP streaming enabled can be recorded.
+Event sessions with RTMP input enabled can be recorded.

-• Event sessions have a 12h limit (like non-RTMP streaming events).
+Event sessions have a 12h limit (like non-RTMP input events).

-• You can use RTMP streaming with automations (start and end event).
-Before the event starts, you have to set up the RTMP streaming and start the streaming in OBS first so that when the event starts automatically, the streaming is already ongoing.
+You can use RTMP input with automations (start and end event).
+Before the event starts, you have to set up the RTMP input and start the streaming in OBS first so that when the event starts automatically, the streaming is already ongoing.
 Also, when you stop the event, the streaming in OBS won't automatically stop though.

-You can enable RTMP streaming directly from your dashboard.
+You can enable RTMP input directly from your dashboard.

-Enabling RTMP streaming won't be working if you've already hosted a session of the same event without RTMP.
+Enabling RTMP input won't be working if you've already hosted a session of the same event without RTMP.

 1